zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ##### Method namespacing

 All methods names consist of a namespace and an identifier.
-Both should be valid C identifiers.
+Both must be valid C identifiers.
 The namespace and identifier are separated by a colon.
 (For example, the method name `arti:connect` is in the namespace `arti`, and has the identifier `connect`.)